Baháʼí Faith in Egypt: Identification Controversy

 The controversy resulted from a ruling of the Supreme Administrative Council of Egypt on 16 December 2006 against the Baháʼís stating that the government may not recognize the Baháʼí Faith in official identification cards.

 The ruling left Baháʼís unable to obtain the necessary government documents to have rights in their country unless they lied about their religion, which conflicts with Baháʼí religious principle.
 However a 2008 ruling accepted the compromise solution offered by the Baháʼís, allowing for them to obtain identification papers without the Baháʼí Faith being officially recognized, however through February 2009 there have been appeals and procedural choices made trying not to give such cards.
 The first identification cards were issued to two Baháʼís, though, under the new policy on 8 August 2009.

 Demographics

-There are recent reports of 500 to 2,000 or even more than 3,000 or so Baháʼís in Egypt.
-The Association of Religion Data Archives (relying on World Christian Encyclopedia) estimated over 7227 Baháʼís in 2005.
-Baháʼís of the US claim (published in 2006) that the community of Egypt has diminished by 90 percent to 500 people.
+Estimates in 2022 placed the number of Baha'i people at between 1,000 and 2,000 people.
+The Association of Religion Data Archives (relying on the World Religion Database) showed that they made up less than 0.01% of the country's population.
+Baháʼís in the US (published in 2006) stated that the community of Egypt had diminished by 90 percent to 500 people.